lucasvolkmer/d2l-en-branch/chapter_convolutional-modern/batch-norm.md

 você vai querer ser claro para delinear entre afirmações técnicas e palpites.

-Following the success of batch normalization, its explanation in terms of *internal covariate shift* has repeatedly surfaced in debates in the technical literature and broader discourse about how to present machine learning research.
-In a memorable speech given while accepting a Test of Time Award at the 2017 NeurIPS conference,
-Ali Rahimi used *internal covariate shift* as a focal point in an argument likening the modern practice of deep learning to alchemy.
-Subsequently, the example was revisited in detail in a position paper outlining troubling trends in machine learning :cite:`Lipton.Steinhardt.2018`.
-Other authors
-have proposed alternative explanations for the success of batch normalization, some claiming that batch normalization's success comes despite exhibiting behavior that is in some ways opposite to those claimed in the original paper :cite:`Santurkar.Tsipras.Ilyas.ea.2018`.

 Após o sucesso da normalização em lote, sua explicação em termos de *mudança interna de covariável* tem aparecido repetidamente em debates na literatura técnica